P. N. Bhagwati

-Prafullachandra Natwarlal Bhagwati (21 December 1921 – 15 June 2017) was the 17th Chief Justice of India, serving from 12 July 1985 until his retirement on 20 December 1986.
+Prafullachandra Natwarlal Bhagwati (21 December 1921 – 15 June 2017) was an Indian jurist, who served as the 17th Chief Justice of India, serving from 12 July 1985 until his retirement on 20 December 1986.
 He introduced the concepts of public interest litigation and absolute liability in India, and for this reason is held, along with Justice V. R. Krishna Iyer, to be a pioneer of judicial activism in the country.
 He is the longest-served supreme court judge (including Chief Justice to tenure) in India.

 Early and personal life

 P. N. Bhagwati was born in Gujarat.
 His father was Justice Natwarlal H. Bhagwati, a Supreme Court judge.
 He was the elder brother of the economist Jagdish Bhagwati and the neurosurgeon/president of the Neurological Society of India S. N. Bhagwati - father of economist Ketki Bhagwati.
 He was married to Prabhavati (née Shethji) and the couple have three daughters, Parul, Pallavi, and Sonali.
 Pallavi is currently the managing partner of leading Indian law firm Shardul Amarchand Mangaldas & Co and is married to Shardul S. Shroff, the chairman of the same law firm.
 Bhagwati was a devotee of the popular Indian guru Sathya Sai Baba, and was also a member of Sathya Sai Trust till his death.

 Bhagwati received his education in Mumbai.
 He studied at Elphinstone College, taking a Mathematics (Hons.) degree from Bombay University in 1941.
 In 1942, he courted arrest during the Indian Independence Movement and went underground for four months.
 He later received a law degree from Bombay University after studying at Government Law College, Bombay.